LisCT/face-recognition/README.md

 ## Todo

-* Need to add validations and warning msj front-end.
+* Loading element need to be added.
-* sign out state needs to be fixed.
+* Validation Refactor.